descarteslabs/descarteslabs-python/descarteslabs/workflows/readme.rst

 Workflows
 -------------

 The tables below list the types and functions available through the Workflows API.
-For information on how these objects work together, checkout out the :ref:`Workflows Guide <workflows_guide>`.
+For information on how these objects work together, check out out the :ref:`Workflows Guide <workflows_guide>`.

 .. include:: /descarteslabs/workflows/docs/request.rst